-Table 1 presents losses of reported portable heater fires and all other heating fires in residential buildings (i.e., excluding portable heater fires) averaged over the three-year period from 2013 to 2015.
+Table 1 presents losses of reported portable heater fires and all other heating fires in residential buildings (i.e., excluding portable heater fires) averaged over the 3-year period from 2017 to 2019.
 All of the loss measures for portable heater fires were substantially higher than the same loss measures for all other heating fires in residential buildings.
-As discussed, portable heater fires are mostly nonconfined fires (99 percent).
-As expected, their associated loss measures are higher since nonconfined fires are generally larger fires resulting in serious injury and more content losses.
-It is also expected that the loss measures for all other heating fires in residential buildings are lower as most confined fires, which are smaller, rarely result in serious injury or large content losses.
+Portable heater fires were mostly nonconfined fires (98%) and their associated loss measures were higher since nonconfined fires are generally larger fires resulting in serious injury and more content losses.
+Because 77% of all residential heating fires were confined fires, it is also expected that the loss measures for all other heating fires in residential buildings were lower as most confined fires, which are smaller, rarely result in serious injury or large content losses.

 Table 1.
-Loss measures for portable heater fires in residential buildings (three-year average, 2013-2015) Measure Portable heater fires in residential buildings Heating fires in residential buildings (excluding portable heater fires) Average loss: Fatalities/1,000 fires 25.8 1.2
+Loss measures for portable heater fires in residential buildings (3-year average, 2017-2019)

+Measure Portable heater fires in residential buildings Heating fires in residential buildings (excluding portable heater fires)

+Average loss:

+Fatalities/1,000 fires 29.3 1.5

-Injuries/1,000 fires
+Injuries/1,000 fires 101.2 9.4

-Dollar loss/fire
+Dollar loss/fire \$29,360 \$6,100

 Notes: 1.
-Average loss for fatalities and injuries is computed per 1,000 fires.
-Average dollar loss is computed per fire and is rounded to the nearest \$10.
+Average loss for fatalities and injuries is computed per 1,000 fires; average dollar loss is computed per fire and is rounded to the nearest \$10.

-2. The 2013 and 2014 dollar-loss values were adjusted to 2015 dollars.
+2. The 2017 and 2018 dollar-loss values were adjusted to 2019 dollars.